antongolub/repeater/README.md

 * timeout — TimeoutID
 * target — ref for original target function
 * context — optional scope
-* args — arguments for the last invocation
+* args — arguments of the last invocation

 So, anytime you're let to interrupt the repetitive call by clearing timeout:
 ```javascript